 The University provides a range of services to staff and students.

 Edith Cowan University's Disability Access and Inclusion Plan (DAIP) 2016-2021 articulates a number of strategies that will guide the University’s disability access and inclusion activities over the next five years.
 The DAIP 2016-2021 is available as a download on the right and in alternative formats on request to email@example.com.
+During 2017 and 2018 organisational changes occurred at Edith Cowan University which impacted on the responsible parties, but the key strategies have remained consistent.
+The 2018 updated DAIP reflects the current organisational structure and responsibilities for delivering DAIP strategies.

 Edith Cowan University’s vision for reconciliation is to provide an environment that values Aboriginal and Torres Strait Islander peoples and knowledge, and which contributes to a society in which Aboriginal and Torres Strait Islander peoples have the same opportunities as other Australians and which respects diversity, equality, and the contributions of all its citizens.